1Pip2/QueueLang/README.md

 if [] <br />
 endif

-This how can handle else if in QueueLang.
+This is how you can handle else if in QueueLang.

 ### Litterals